-The importance of spatial firm clusters in industrial organization has been noted by many scholars, going back to Marshall (1920).
+The importance of firm clusters in industrial organization has been noted by many scholars, going back to Marshall (1920).
 The standard definition refers to spatial agglomeration of firms in a common industry to realize inter-firm spillovers in sharing of technology, inputs and customers.
 Clusters have played an important role in industrial development in the early 20th century in both the UK and the USA, and continue to play an important role (e.g. in the Michigan auto industry and California IT sector).
 They also play a prominent role in many less developed countries (LDCs) in Asia and Africa, though with some distinctive characteristics from developed country counterparts: small firm size, low capital intensity, a high degree of vertical disintegration and specialization in different stages of production, strong buyer-seller networks across stages of production, prevalence of trade credit, sharing of tools and information.
 Inter-firm exchanges within the cluster are governed by informal relational contracts rather than formal, legally enforced contracts.
 Entrepreneurs often belong to a common social network or community, defined by ethnicity or birthplace, allowing informal agreements to be enforced via community norms.
-By contrast, while firm clusters in developed countries also benefit from spatial proximity, they rarely rely on common social or geographic origins of entrepreneurs.
+The importance of many of these features such as prevalence of relational contracts, trade credit and community enforcement in LDCs have been studied by many authors (Kali (1999), Kranton (1996), McMillan and Woodruff (1999a,b), Banerjee and Munshi (2004), Machiavello and Morjaria (2015, 2020), Dai et al (2020b)).
+Other papers in the theoretical networks literature have provided interesting insights into the role of buyer-seller networks in coping with demand and supply shocks (Kranton and Minehart (2000, 2001)).

 In China, most major industrial clusters are located close to marketplaces for final products and intermediate goods where customers from far and near come to make purchases, reducing the need for firms to carry large inventories e.g., the Zhili childrens garment cluster (Fleisher et al., 2010), or the Puyuan cashmere sweater cluster (Ruan and Zhang, 2009).
 The fine division of labor within clusters reduce capital barriers to entry (Ruan and Zhang, 2009).
 In addition, the prevalence of trade credit and flexible payment arrangements ameliorate working capital constraints facing SMEs (Long and Zhang, 2011; Merima, Peerlings, and Zhang, 2014).
 As shown by Dai et al (2020b) using Chinese firm registration data from 1990-2009, entrepreneurs from common hometown networks with high levels of informal trust and local cooperation (proxied by population density), have succeeded in achieving higher rates of firm entry, concentrated in fewer sectors and locations, entered with smaller firms which subsequently grew at faster rates.
 Besides China, clusters are widespread in other Asian countries (Sonobe and Otsuka, 2006) and in Africa (World Bank, 2011) and share similar features.
-For example, the use of trade credit is observed in aquaculture clusters in Bangladesh (Zhang, Chen, and Fang, 2019)

-and handloom clusters in Ethiopia (Zhang, Moorman, and Ayele, 2011).
+Other examples include the Tirupur garment industry cluster in South India (Banerjee and Munshi 2004), aquaculture clusters in Bangladesh (Zhang, Chen, and Fang, 2019) and handloom clusters in Ethiopia (Zhang, Moorman, and Ayele, 2011).